 8. True.
 HPV infections are very common.
 Most HPV infections are cleared by the body without causing problems, but some infections do not clear and can lead to cell changes that might cause cancer.
 Chronic, or long-lasting infection, especially when it's caused by certain high-risk HPV types, can cause cancer over time.
 You cannot get HPV from toilet seats, hugging or holding hands, swimming pools or hot tubs, sharing food or utensils, or being unclean.
 At higher risk for HPV-related health problems are gay and bisexual men and people with weak immune systems (including those who have HIV/AIDS).

 9. True.
-There's no treatment for the virus itself, but there are treatments for the cell changes that HPV can cause.
+Athough there is no cure for the virus itself, there are treatments for the genital warts and abnormal cell changes that HPV can cause.
+However, in most cases, it goes away on its own.

 10. True.
 And, for women ages 30 to 65, the preferred way to screen is with a Pap test combined with an HPV test every 5 years.
 This is the preferred approach, but it is also OK to have a Pap test alone every 3 years.
 Women over age 65 who have had regular screenings with normal results should not be screened for cervical cancer.
 Women who have been diagnosed with cervical cancer or pre-cancer should continue to be screened according to the recommendations of their doctor.
 Women who have had their uterus and cervix removed in a hysterectomy and have no history of cervical cancer or pre-cancer should not be screened.